NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 Would be nice to visually draw the radius of the kernel via a circle, but this is not a prio.

-The paper reccomends that $h$ is twice the particle spacing, however in my tests, this leads to too much noise, perhaps because of my scene scale, so I default the kernel radius to be twice $h$ but then the user can change this, it will only do this default value on the program start, after this it will be up to the user to change it.
+The paper recommends that $h$ is twice the particle spacing, however in my tests, this leads to too much noise, perhaps because of my scene scale, so I default the kernel radius to be twice $h$ but then the user can change this, it will only do this default value on the program start, after this it will be up to the user to change it.
 Unlike rest_density which gets recomputed on each solver reset by using the max_density store in the fluid_object multiplied by some small epsilon to make it slightly larger than the max density, unless user then changes it.

 ##### Integration